HewlettPackard/oneview-puppet/RESOURCES.md

 This resource provides the following ensurable methods for managing Golden Images on the Image Streamer appliance:

-* `present` - Adds or updates a golden resource based upon the attributes specified within `data`.
+* `present` - Adds or updates a golden resource based upon the attributes specified within the `data`.
 * `found` - Searches for `image_streamer_golden_image` resources on the appliance (with or without specific filters) and prints the name and uri of matches to the standard output.
 * `download` - Downloads the content of a golden image.
 * `download_details_archive` - Downloads the details of the golden image capture logs which has been archived.